adbar/simplemma/README.md

 ['Das Tor fiel in der 95.
 Minute.', 'Das Spiel war aus.']
 ```

-The sentences are slices of the input with surrounding whitespace removed:
+The sentences are stripped slices of the input, and `lang` also accepts a
-nothing is normalized or rewritten. `lang` also accepts a tuple, like the
+tuple, like the other entry points.
-other entry points, and pre-tokenized or OCR-style text whose punctuation
-is spaced out (`Le prix est bas .`) still splits correctly.

-On the held-out PUD corpora (the same 1000 professionally translated
-sentences per language), sentence-boundary F1 is 0.98 to 0.998.
-Register
+On the held-out PUD corpora, sentence-boundary F1 is 0.98 to 0.998.
+Text
-matters far more than language: text without reliable terminal punctuation,
+without reliable terminal punctuation, such as social media, is much harder.
-social media in particular, is much harder, since a rule-based splitter
-cannot recover a boundary that was never marked.

 ### Caveats